BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 dotnet add SimpleApp.Tests reference SimpleApp

-6. Powershell commands
+5. Powershell commands
-6.1 To remove a file
+5.1 To remove a file
 Remove-Item SimpleApp.Tests/UnitTest1.cs

+6. How to run unit tests
+note: This command need to run in the directory that contain the unit test project's.

+dotnet test

+7. Entity Framework Tool command's

+7.1 To create a initial migration dotnet ef migrations add Initial

+7.2 Resetting the database - this will delete the database in the database server dotnet ef database drop --force --context StoreDbContext

-5. Templates
+8. Templates
-5.1 web - ASP.Net Core Empty
+8.1 web - ASP.Net Core Empty
-5.2 mvc - ASP.NET Core Web App (Model-View-Controller)
+8.2 mvc - ASP.NET Core Web App (Model-View-Controller)
-5.3 nunit - creates a project configured for NUnit framework 5.4 xunit - creates a project configured for XUnit framework 5.5 mstest - creates a project configured for MS Test framework, which is produced by Microsoft
+8.3 nunit - creates a project configured for NUnit framework 8.4 xunit - creates a project configured for XUnit framework 8.5 mstest - creates a project configured for MS Test framework, which is produced by Microsoft

 ***
 Using libman command